MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 ### Licensing prerequisites

-To qualify for Azure Hybrid Benefit for Windows Azure Stack HCI, you must meet the following licensing prerequisites.
+To qualify for Azure Hybrid Benefit for Azure Stack HCI, you must meet the following licensing prerequisites.

 #### Types of license